Police: Both parents present when toddler fatally shoots himself by accident - NewsBreak

 HERRIMAN, Utah (KUTV) — An investigation is underway into a standoff and shootout in Herriman that left a 38-year-old combat veteran dead and terrified neighbors in the area – one of whom had a bullet come right into her house.
 Meanwhile, some of those neighbors criticized police for...

+Utah man who killed his mother arrested for following girls into high school

+A man was arrested last week for allegedly following two teenage girls into a local high school and saying he was there to hurt kids.

-Police arrest suspect in Salt Lake City shooting murder of 29-year-old mother
+Police ID woman shot, killed outside nightclub in downtown Salt Lake City

-SALT LAKE CITY, Utah (KUTV) — Salt Lake City police announced a suspect has been located and arrested in connection to a weekend shooting that left a 29-year-old mother dead.
-Nicole Olsen was at a nightclub with her boyfriend in the area of 300 South and West Temple in...
+Salt Lake City, Utah, Nov.
+21, 2022 (Gephardt Daily) — Salt Lake City Police officials have confirmed the victim of the fatal shooting outside a downtown nightclub early Sunday morning was a woman named Nicole Olsen.
+“Our investigation remains ongoing,” the SLCPD tweet says.
+“There is no other information...

 Bountiful father says seatbelt saved his son's life during crash